htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     :index:`ExitStatus<single: ExitStatus; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; ExitStatus>` ``ExitStatus``:
-    The way that HTCondor previously dealt with a job’s exit status.
+    The way that HTCondor previously dealt with a job's exit status.
     This attribute should no longer be used.
 It is not always accurate in heterogeneous pools, or if the job exited with a signal.
 Instead, see the attributes: ``ExitBySignal``, ``ExitCode``, and